-There are three surface water features near the site (Lot 11).
+There are three surface water features near Lot 11.
 They include Battlement Creek; a smaller, spring-fed tributary of Battlement Creek (locally known as Hayward Creek); and a man-made effluent pond (Figure 1).
-Battlement Creek is a perennial stream that flows near the southwest corner of the site and discharges to the Colorado River.
+Battlement Creek is a perennial stream that flows near the southwest corner of the site and discharges into the Colorado River.
 The flow in Battlement Creek is regulated by Battlement Reservoir and is primarily fed by snow melt, shallow groundwater, and springs.
 The smaller, spring-fed tributary of Battlement Creek known as Hayward Creek flows across the site east of Battlement Creek.
-The man-made pond covers a surface area of approximately 1 acre and is approximately 1300 ft northwest of the R-E emplacement borehole, which is also referred to as surface ground zero (SGZ).
+The man-made pond covers a surface area of approximately 1 acre and is approximately 1300 ft northwest of the R-E emplacement well, which is also referred to as SGZ.
 During the surface restoration, at the request of the landowner, DOE constructed the pond from the drilling effluent pond.
-Battlement Creek and its tributaries flow in a generally northwesterly direction toward the Colorado River (USGS 1969).
+Battlement Creek and its tributaries generally flow in a northwesterly direction toward the Colorado River (USGS 1969).

 Groundwater is encountered in the surficial deposits (shallow alluvium <200 ft thick) near the site, with recharge from the infiltration of precipitation, primarily snowmelt.
-The wells used by local residents are completed in this shallow alluvial aquifer (<200 ft thick).
-The next potential groundwater source would be a few sandy zones in the lower part of the underlying Green River Formation (1700 ft thick) that are capable of yielding minor quantities of water.
-The Wasatch and Fort Union formations and Ohio Creek Conglomerate extend from a depth of approximately 1700 to 6500 ft and are generally not a source of groundwater in the Rulison area.
-They effectively separate the overlying water-bearing aquifers from the gas-producing zones in the Inquids (produced water and hydrocarbon condensate) are brought to the surface with the natural gas and mechanically separated at the wellhead.
+The wells used by local residents are completed in this shallow alluvial aquifer.
+The next potential groundwater source would be a few sandy zones in the lower part of the underlying Green River Formation (1700 ft thick) capable of yielding minor quantities of water.
+The Wasatch and Fort Union Formations and Ohio Creek Conglomerate extend from a depth of approximately 1700 to 6500 ft and are generally not a source of groundwater in the Rulison area.
+They effectively separate the overlying water-bearing aquifers from the gas-producing zones in the Mesaverde Group.
+The natural gas wells in the area also produce some liquids.
+The liquids (produced water and hydrocarbon condensate) are brought to the surface with the natural gas and mechanically separated at the wellhead.
 Produced water is a mixture of water vapor in the natural gas that condenses at the surface, formation water, and remnant water from hydrofracturing well development.
 The produced water is high in total dissolved solids and is not a usable water source.